gskumar77c/Visitor-Management-System/README.md

 EMAIL_HOST_PASSWORD = 'abcpassword'  # 'your email password'

 for the first time:

 python manage.py makemigrations

 python manage.py migrate

 python manage.py createsuperuser

-After completing the above steps run: python manage.py runserver
+After completing the above steps run:

+python manage.py runserver

+You can see the images in the in 'images' folder for outline of the project.